Chief Academic Officer and Academic Dean

 My philosophy of teaching centers on a commitment to meet students where they are at in their development as scholars and psychologists, while maintaining a realistic understanding of the demands of the professional marketplace and our profession’s ethics.
 I am interested in our graduates being license-eligible and being competitive applicants to doctoral programs.
 I am also interested in our students and graduates being effective agents for improvements in the field of psychology (clinical, community, and educational) and their communities.

 My research interests, publications, and grants focus primarily on: community interventions for the prevention of violence against gay and lesbian youths; family systems related to the special issues of gay and lesbian parents and children, adoptive and foster families, and mixed-race families; AIDS and hospice care; and cultural competence in mental health services.
 I have a personal interest in Native American spiritual practices in mental health.

 I am a former Trustee of the American Psychological Foundation (APF).
-I am President Emeritus of The Society for the Psychological Study of Lesbian, Gay and Bisexual Issues of the American Psychological Association (APA).
-I am also President Emeritus of The Society for the Psychological Study of Ethnic Minority Issues of the APA.
+I am President Emeritus of The Society for the Psychology of Sexual Orientation and Gender Diversity of the American Psychological Association (APA).
+I am also President Emeritus of The Society for the Psychological Study of Culture, Ethnicity and Race of the APA.
 I have experience in APA governance, as a member of the Committee for Lesbian, Gay, and Bisexual Concerns.
-I am a member of: The American Counseling Association, the Council of Graduate Departments of Psychology, The Society of Indian Psychologists, The Division of Family Psychology (APA Division 43), and the American Association of University Professors.
+I am a member of: The American Counseling Association, the Council of Graduate Departments of Psychology, The Society of Indian Psychologists, The Society for Couple and Family Psychology (APA Division 43), and the American Association of University Professors.
 My husband, Todd, and our sons, Greg and Max, live on Cape Cod.